Asabeneh/30-Days-Of-Python/day_050_project__local_service_monitor/practice/solutions.md

 # Solution route: Day 50

-Use this guide after attempting the [exercises](exercises.md).
+Use this guide after attempting the the numbered exercises in this lesson.
 It gives review checkpoints rather than a secret finished submission.
 Compare decisions, inputs, outputs, tests, and limitations for **Day 50: Project: Local Service Monitor**.

 ## Review checkpoints